benoistlaurent/unix-tutorial/docs/tutorial/manipulating_data.md

 Actually, `cat`'s primary purpose is to concatenate files.
-Meaning that a way of using it would actually be to give several files as input in order to get the concatenation of the two files:
+Meaning that a way of using it would actually be to give several files as input in order to get the concatenation of the files:

 ```bash
 $ cat molecules/methane.pdb molecules/ethane.pdb